-If your climate is right, edible cacti and succulents are extremely low-maintenance plants — and delicious, too!
+If your climate is suitable, edible cacti and succulents are low-maintenance and delicious, too!

 Some people ask what the difference is between cacti and succulents.
-The definition of a succulent plant is one that has “thick, fleshy, water-storing leaves or stems” — so technically a cactus is a succulent.
-But most people use the term cacti to mean succulents with spines on them, and all true cacti belong to the plant family Cactaceae.
+A succulent plant has thick, fleshy, water-storing leaves or stems, so technically, a cactus is a succulent plant.
+But most people use the term cacti to mean succulents with spines on them.
+All true cacti belong to the plant family Cactaceae.

-Let’s talk about the wide variety of edible cacti and other succulent plants available to you for edible landscaping:
+Let us talk about the wide variety of edible cacti and other succulents available to you for edible landscaping:

-All true cactus fruit is safe to eat — but some taste better than others.
-Some taste best cooked, and most have to be peeled or otherwise have their spines removed before you put one in your mouth!
+All true cactus fruits are safe to eat, but some taste better.
+Some taste best cooked, and most must be peeled or their spines removed before putting one in your mouth!
 And, of course, everyone likes different things.
-So it’s advisable to try some of the cactus you’re considering before buying, to make sure you like it and aren’t allergic.
+So, trying some of the cacti you are considering before buying is advisable to ensure you want them and are not allergic.

 Which edible cactus you choose depends on what you want to use it for and what look you want in your edible landscaping.
-Many edible cacti belong to one of the 200+ Opuntia species, also known as the Nopales, Nopalitos, the Cactus Pear, or the Paddle Cactus.
+Many edible cacti belong to over 200 Opuntia species, known as the Nopales, Nopalitos, Cactus Pear, or Paddle Cactus.

-The leaves and egg-shaped fruit (or "tunas") of all Opuntia are edible.
-You can identify Opuntia species by their oval, flat leaves or "paddles”, covered with small spines.
+The leaves and egg-shaped fruit (or "tunas") of all Opuntias are edible.
+You can identify an Opuntia by its flat oval leaves, or "paddles," covered with spines.

-The Prickly Pear Cactus (Opuntia ficus-indica) is the most famous and well-loved of the edible cacti.
-Also called the Indian Fig, their leaves and fruit are very flavorful and are a staple of many dishes in Central America and the southwestern US.
-This cactus has been introduced into places as varied as Australia, northern Africa, and the Galapagos islands.
+Prickly Pear Cactus (Opuntia ficus-indica) is the most famous and well-loved of the edible cacti.
+Also called the Indian Fig, its leaves and fruit are flavorful and staple in many dishes in Central America and the southwestern United States.
+This cactus has been introduced into places as varied as Australia, northern Africa, and the Galapagos Islands.

-Opuntia are quite cold-tolerant (growing as far north as British Columbia) and in some places have become invasive, but they have a lot of uses in edible landscaping (they make excellent barrier hedges), and can make a stunning centerpiece in rock gardens or other drought tolerant landscapes.
+Opuntias are quite cold-tolerant and, in some places, have become invasive.
+Still, they have many uses in landscaping (make excellent barrier hedges) and can make a stunning centerpiece in rock gardens or other drought-tolerant landscapes.

-Saguaro (Carnegiea gigantea), the elegant symbol of the southwestern US desert, has edible fruit when it’s fully mature (which can take decades).
-However, the Saguaro plant itself is difficult to obtain, and is illegal to move without a permit in many areas.
+Saguaro (Carnegiea gigantea), the elegant symbol of the southwestern United States desert, has edible fruit when fully mature (which can take decades).
+However, the Saguaro is difficult to obtain and illegal to move without a permit.

-The Organ Pipe Cactus (Stenocereus thurberi) resembles a Saguaro but is smaller with "arms" that usually grow at the base of the plant, rather than farther up the main trunk.
+Organ Pipe Cactus (Stenocereus thurberi) resembles a Saguaro but is smaller with "arms" that usually grow at the base of the plant rather than farther up the main trunk.
 It has lavender flowers and red fruit known as Pitahaya Dulce, about the size of a golf ball.

-The Organ Pipe Cactus National Monument in Arizona (US) is full of these, and a visit is a wonderful way to see these lovely cacti in their native environment.
+The Organ Pipe Cactus National Monument in Arizona (United States) is full of these, and a visit is a wonderful way to see these lovely cacti in their native environment.

-The Barrel Cactus fruit can be picked and eaten raw, and has no spines, making it the easiest to handle.
+Barrel Cactus fruit can be picked and eaten raw and has no spines, making it easy to handle.
 The flowers and buds are also edible.
-One of the legends of the American Wild West was that Barrel Cacti could be cut open and the pulp squeezed for water that would keep you alive in the deep desert.
-I’ve heard that Barrel Cactus juice doesn’t taste very good but is better than dying of thirst!
+One of the American Wild West legends was that Barrel Cacti could be cut open and the pulp squeezed for water that would keep you alive in the deep desert.

-Several species are also called “Night-Bloming Cereus”, such as Peniocereus greggii.
+Several species are also called Night-Blooming Cereus, such as Peniocereus greggii.

-Another group of edible cacti are the Epiphyllum species or Orchid Cactus, which look and act much like the Hylocereus species, but their fruit isn’t as large.
+Another group of edible cacti is the Epiphyllum species, commonly known as Orchid Cactus, which looks and acts much like the Hylocereus species, but their fruit is not as large.
 These all have stunning flowers!

 Edible Succulent Plants

-Several species of the Agave succulents can be made edible, the most notable being Agave tequilana which is used in the production of tequila!
+Several species of Agave can be made edible, the most notable being Agave tequilana, which is used in tequila production!

-All of the Sedum species (also called “Stonecrops“) are edible.
-They are used in salads and are said to have a sour or peppery taste.
+All Sedum species, commonly called Stonecrops, are edible.
+They are used in salads and have a sour or peppery taste.
 Eat these sparingly; some can cause indigestion if eaten in large amounts.

-Purslane is my favorite of the edible succulents, being useful as ground cover in moist areas, easy to grow, and quite pretty — not to mention extremely tasty when cooked.
+Purslane is used as ground cover in moist areas, is easy to grow, and is quite pretty, not to mention extremely tasty when cooked.

-In the US, Purslane is considered a weed, but it is excellent in stews and soups, as well as tasty fried and reasonably good in salads.
+Purslane is considered a weed in the US, but it is excellent in stews and soups, tasty fried, and reasonably good in salads.